-- ALL NEW ANIMAL exhibitors MUST attend the Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair. - All rabbits must be tattooed prior to the fair.
+- All rabbits must be tattooed prior to the fair.
 Contact Jayme Brassington at (608) 624-3847 if you would like your rabbit tattooed. - All rabbits will be checked by the Vet at the entry gate, please have paperwork ready.
 The Superintendents also need to check your rabbits before placing them in your club cage section.
-Animals deemed unhealthy will be sent - Follow the Rabbit Standard of Perfection for breed classification.
+Animals deemed unhealthy will be sent home. - Follow the Rabbit Standard of Perfection for breed classification.
 An exhibitor may show up to 2 rabbits per class per item number.
 Senior rabbits are over 6 months old and Junior rabbits are under 6 months.
 Meat Pen and Fryer rabbits are under 69 days old and not over 5 pounds per rabbit.
-Roaster rabbits are 70 to 180 days old and over 5 - MARKET CLASS EXHIBITORS need to complete the yearly YQCA.
+Roaster rabbits are 70 to 180 days old and over 5 pounds. - MARKET CLASS EXHIBITORS need to complete the yearly YQCA.
 Meat rabbits cannot be entered in any other breed class.
 The Champion Meat Rabbit will be able to sell in the Meat Animal Auction which goes towards one of your two species being sold.
 This exhibitor needs to complete sale form at the completion of the rabbit show and partake in the set-up and take-down of the Livestock Auction Ring.
 Failure to complete these tasks will forfeit your sale at the Meat Animal Auction. - Exhibitors must have their fair entry tags!
 TAGS NEED TO BE PLACED ON EACH CAGE for identification.
-Exhibitors will need to bring feed dishes and water bottles for each rabbit. - Showtime starts at 1:30 p.m.
-Thursday.
+Exhibitors will need to bring feed dishes and water bottles for each rabbit. - Show starts Thursday, 1:30 PM.
 Awards will be given for Showmanship Classes, Best in Show, Reserve in Show and Top Meat. - Exhibitors are responsible for CLEANING RABBIT UNITS after the release of rabbits on SUNDAY.